notapipeline/bwv/README.md

 BW_EMAIL
 ```

-### Environment variables (not recommended)
+### Environment variables
-Create the environment variables containing your details.
+Create the environment variables containing the credentials.

-I generally avoid recommending this method as it involves credentials to be
-stored unencrypted inside the environment where they can be easily accessed.
-It would also require them to be written in plaintext to disk for service
-automation.

 ## kwallet
 Store the above secrets in kwallet at `/Passwords/bwvault`